amperity/amperity-lambda-runner/src/lambdas/lambda_handlers/dataverse_readme.md

     a.
 Under the "Client secrets" tab, click "New client secret" to create a new secret.

     b.
-Copy your secret value to your environment variables.
+Copy your secret value to your AWS Lambda environment variables.
 6. On the left side, click "API permissions"

     a.
 Click "Add a permission", "Dynamics CRM", check "user_impersonation", then click "Add permissions"